akhilalekha/akhilalekha.website/blog/2020-11-05-story-of-this-site.md

 tags: []
 ---

-Welcome to my blog.
 I have used [**Docusaurus 2 alpha**](https://v2.docusaurus.io/) to create this website.
+This is an open-source React based static site generator by facebook primarily for documentation purposes.
+I really liked the UI of the documentation sites I saw which was made with this.
+Also I came across the personal site of a team member of this tool and I liked it.
 I wasn't sure about the tool that I wanted to use.
-Gatsby.js?
-Next.js?
-I didn't know.
-Although I came across many impressive portfolio websites I couldn't get started.
+Gatsby looked really scary to me.
+And I didn't know Next.js yet.
+But it's on my list :) Although I haven't used a single static site generator before, I felt like I could try this.
+It came with mdx support for blog and docs - and that's all I wanted.

 <!--truncate-->